nikhilpokuri/System_Design/design_patterns/creational_patterns/README.txt

         with the products without knowing their concrete classes.
 ------------------------------------------------------------------------------------------------
 Factory Method Pattern
+    USECASE:
+     - To create one type of product or object here, Only Payment Product
     Abstract Product:
         Payment defines an interface for making payments with a pay method.
     Concrete Products: